FailAcademy/learning/wdp-vancouver/_lessons/week-05/03-service-factory-provider.md

 Before we begin, we'll need to make sure we have completed the 2 basic forms in our application.
 We'll take the form code that we wrote in yesterday's exercises and adapt it to our project's requirements.

-Step 1: Modify the for code written yesterday so to mathc your project requirements. <br>
+Step 1: Modify the for code written yesterday so to match your project requirements. <br>
 Step 2: Copy and paste the code into your project's html pages. <br>
 Step 3: Copy the controller code into a new controller on your application module. <br>